 How To Apply

-All applicant and advisor materials are to be combined into a single PDF for submission by the applicant.
 In addition, applicants must request three letters of recommendation.
 At least two letters should be from respondents with whom the candidate has worked directly, or who have first-hand knowledge of the candidate.
-Candidates are responsible for ensuring that these letters are submitted directly by respondents.
-All application materials should be submitted via email to firstname.lastname@example.org.
+Candidates are responsible for ensuring that these letters are submitted directly by respondents via email to email@example.com.

 Applications will be reviewed by a panel of expert reviewers.
 Funding decisions will be made by the steering committee of the SCSB.